roso1102/2ndmind/ROADMAP.md

 MySecondMind is not just a note-taking bot.
 It's a comprehensive personal AI assistant that:
 - **Captures** thoughts, links, files, and reminders naturally through conversation
-- **Organizes** everything in your personal Notion workspace with encryption
+- **Organizes** everything in your personal Supabase database with secure isolation
 - **Resurfaces** forgotten knowledge through intelligent scheduling
 - **Automates** daily planning and reflection workflows
 - **Learns** from your patterns to provide contextual assistance